balparda/fapfavorites/README.md

 You do ___not___ have to worry about missing images because the duplicate detection here uses `sha256` and will thus _only_ skip files that are _exactly the same_.
 No possible mistake here.

+For really big jobs, imagefap.com will sometimes just block.
+When this happens, use `Ctrl-C` and run the command again.
+The database will prevent a lot of duplicate work.

 This example will find the user _"dirty999"_ and the favorite gallery _"my pics"_ and download all images to the default directory